-Ronald Wastewater District's rules and regulations require all commercial establishments generating fat, oil and grease to establish and maintain a management program which is approved by the District.
+Ronald Wastewater District's rules and regulations require all commercial establishments generating fat, oil and grease to establish and maintain an approved management program..
 The plan requires the installation or modification of grease interceptors, traps or biological process which will meet King County and Ronald Wastewater District standards.
-The District has also provided a list of Best Management Practices (BMPs) that can help reduce the discharge of fat, oil and grease (FOG) into the wastewater system.
+Provided is a list of Best Management Practices (BMPs) that can help reduce the discharge of fat, oil and grease (FOG) into the wastewater system.
 Implementation of BMPs has the added benefit of reducing FOG and solids accumulation in grease interceptors, thereby reducing the maintenance needs and costs of the control devices.
 The efforts of BMPs combined with regularly scheduled grease interceptor maintenance can minimize the likelihood that an establishment will cause a sewer system stoppage that results in a backup causing property or environmental damage and an enforcement action or fines.

 Download a copy of our FOG pamphlet for Business Customers to display in your kitchen to help your employees fight FOG

 Many of the BMPs for commercial business are equally applicable to private dwellings.
 The following are recommended for all residences.

 * Use a grease can.
 Never pour grease or cooking oil down the sink drain, or into the toilet.
 Instead, pour grease and oil into a can.
 (Fig. 1)